 There are certain situations in which, after exhausting all other alternatives, restrictive physical intervention may become necessary to manage behaviour.
-This will only take place in line with the Care and Control Policy adopted by the school.
-All physical interventions are recorded by the individual member of staff in the incident log (bound book) and on CPOMs.
-The Incident Logbook is monitored by the Senior Leadership Team and by the Trust.
+This will only take place in line with the Positive Handling Policy.
+All physical interventions are recorded by the individual member of staff in

-At times, we will need to use physical touch or restrictive physical intervention (restraint) to reduce risk and keep children and adults safe (please refer to Care and Control Policy for additional information).
-The Education and Inspections Act 2006 states.
+At times, we may need to use physical touch or restrictive physical intervention (restraint) to reduce risk and keep children and adults safe (please refer to the Positive Handling policy).
+The Education and Inspections Act 2006 mentions that before staff restrictively physically intervene they must consider if it is necessary then reasonable and proportionate.